-Rev. Bill Golderer, Pastor
+Rev. Bill Golderer, Lead Pastor for Vision

 Since Bill arrived at ASPC in the Fall of 2008, he has been convinced that through our worship and work this congregation is entering its most vibrant chapter in its long history.
 Under his leadership, ASPC is fast becoming blessing to its members, the surrounding neighborhood, the city and the larger world.

 What inspires Bill more than anything is the challenge of helping to lead such a diverse community into a future that God is preparing even now.
 Bill has a passion for the intersection of faith and entrepreneurship, and engaging deeply with the problems and possibilities of cities.
 He loves helping people discover their gifts, abilities and the unique contribution they can make to the world.

 Bill founded Broad Street Ministry in 2005.
 BSM is an innovative community that fosters hospitality, civic engagement, and creative expression (see Faith in Action section for more on BSM).
 He remains on BSM's Board of Directors after resigning his post in 2015 to seek a seat in the U.S. House of Representatives.

 Bill is also a founding partner in the Rooster Soup Company.
 Rooster Soup is the nation's first crowd-funded, for-profit restaurant where 100% of its profits will go to alleviate the suffering of those who are experiencing homelessness and hunger.
 To learn more about the Rooster Soup Co., check out this Wall Street Journal Magazine feature.